This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Once the vet has diagnosed the condition treatment can begin.

-Treatment of Tendonitis in horses
+Treatment of Tendonitis

 First and foremost, your horse must rest.